StereoKit/StereoKit/docs/Pages/Reference/UIMove/None.md

 ---
 layout: default
 title: UIMove.None
 description: Do not allow user input to change the element's pose at all!
+You may also be interested in UI.Push/PopSurface.
 ---
 # [UIMove]({{site.url}}/Pages/Reference/UIMove.html).None